 VIDEO AND AUDIO

 Hard Times echoes a number of poignant themes in addition to the sentiments of a nation in despair.
-It strives to be more than just another rough and tumble period drama and it’s two prominent stars, Bronson and Coburn, are never better as the unlikely duo.
+It strives to be more than just another rough-and-tumble period drama and its two prominent stars, Bronson and Coburn, are never better as unlikely partners.

 (1975, dir: Walter Hill)

 direct dvd screen captures